mattmakai/fullstackpython.com/content/pages/examples/sqlalchemy/sqlalchemy-dialects-postgresql-json.markdown

 title: sqlalchemy.dialects.postgresql JSON code examples
 category: page
 slug: sqlalchemy-dialects-postgresql-json-examples
-sortorder: 500031010
+sortorder: 500031011
 toc: False
 sidebartitle: sqlalchemy.dialects.postgresql JSON
-meta: Python example code for the JSON class from the sqlalchemy.dialects.postgresql module of the SQLAlchemy project.
+meta: Python example code for the JSON constant from the sqlalchemy.dialects.postgresql module of the SQLAlchemy project.

-JSON is a class within the sqlalchemy.dialects.postgresql module of the SQLAlchemy project.
+JSON is a constant within the sqlalchemy.dialects.postgresql module of the SQLAlchemy project.

 ## Example 1 from sqlalchemy-utils